-The Alliance is dedicated to providing culturally relevant and accessible services for survivors who self-identify as lesbian, gay, bisexual, transgender and queer.
-We also collaborate with LGBTQ groups, organizations, and community leaders throughout the state in an effort to highlight and combat sexual violence in the historically marginalized communities.
+The Alliance is dedicated to providing culturally relevant and accessible services for survivors who self-identify as LGBTQ+.
+We also collaborate with LGBTQ+ groups, organizations, and community leaders throughout the state in an effort to highlight and combat sexual violence in the historically marginalized communities.

 — Audre Lorde